Blaydon Races: Places and people mentioned

-Places mentioned
+Places

-"Scotswood Road" was and still is a long road parallel to the left bank of the river Tyne, running westwards from Newcastle city to Benwell and Scotswood, and which at the time of the song ran through industrial and working-class areas.
+"Scotswood Road" was and still is a long road parallel to the left bank of the river Tyne, running eastwards from Scotswood and Benwell to Newcastle city, and which at the time of the song ran through industrial and working-class areas.

 "Airmstrang's factory" was a large engineering works at Elswick, which made large guns and other firearms.
-The "Robin Adair" was a pub on Scotswood Road which has since been demolished.
-Paradise is a reference to the small village which stood where the Vickers now stands.
+Construction work on the six-acre site started in April 1847, and the number of employees engaged in manufacturing grew from 20 in December 1847 to around 250 by the end of 1850.